jschnasse/prepscripts/doc/install_fedora.md

-# Setting up the Presentation Repository for DNSCore
+# Setting up the Presentation Repository

 ## Presentation Repository

 The so called "Presentation Repository" stores derivates (proxies) of your AIP.
 Although in OAIS terms, they are DIP too, in DNSCore they are called PIP (Presentation IP).
-The stored files to be considered to be browser readable.
-The presenation repository.
-DNSCore uses Fedora Commons 3.5
+The stored files are considered to be browser readable.
+The presenation repository in DNSCore uses Fedora Commons 3.5.

 ### Prerequsites